AntGod6123/Mnemo/README.md

 #### Building the Frontend

-Running `npm run build` attempts to detect the host IP automatically using the `host.docker.internal` DNS entry or by executing `hostname -I | awk '{print $1}'`.
+Running `npm run build` attempts to detect the host IP automatically using the `host.docker.internal` DNS entry or by reading the container's default gateway.
-If detection fails and a TTY is available, the script prompts for the backend IP.
+The detected address is displayed and you are asked to confirm it.
+If you answer "no", enter the desired IP and press <kbd>Enter</kbd> to continue.
 You can also set the `HOST_IP` environment variable or call `npm run build:actual` directly to skip detection.

 The provided URL becomes the API endpoint that the browser communicates with.